Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 The relatively new Canon EF 35mm is a stellar camera lens.
 It’s fundamentally high-end yet intuitive as far as lenses go.

-If you want sheer, expensive power that isn’t challenging to wield, then this is your lens.
+If you want sheer, expensive power that isn’t challenging to wield, this is your lens.

-I have personally borrowed this lens from a friend and it is AMAZING.
-I am saving up for this lens, however, if you have the budget, I highly recommend this lens.
+I have personally borrowed this lens from a friend, and it is AMAZING.
+I am saving up for it; however, if you have the budget, I highly recommend it.

-I personally use the Canon EF 35mm f/2 IS USM Wide-Angle Lens which you can find further below and it is what all the images in this post are used with!
+I personally use the Canon EF 35mm f/2 IS USM Wide-Angle Lens, which you can find further below.
+It is what all the images in this post are used with!

 My Pros With This Lens: